dewi-alliance/hotspot-manufacturers/longmen.md

   - E-Mail
   - Social software, such as wechat
 * For how long?
-  - Long term support
+  - 3 years
 * How are you planning to handle repairs and replacements?
   - Mail it back to our factory or technical support site

 ## Hardware Security Element (required)